rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 [CrowdFlower](http://www.crowdflower.com/) with dynamic workforces consisting of untrained workers, which is typically much more cost effective than training and managing your own team of annotators.
-(I was happy to discover local new-kids-on-the-block [ZCrowd](https://zcrowd.com/) entering the fray with a focus on dynamic skilled workforces.)
+(I was happy to discover local new-kids-on-the-block [ZCrowd](https://zcrowd.com/) who are focusing on dynamic skilled workforces.)
 One key observation here is that the level of training required is very much task-dependent.
 For Socrata, the task of assigning relevance judgments as we have framed it, while somewhat subjective and occasionally nuanced, is relatively straightforward, and thus, a workforce of untrained workers is sufficient (for now).
 We track the quality of the annotations that we collect by comparing crowdsourced judgments on a sample of data to corresponding judgments assigned by in-house experts.